I spend a huge amount of my time working one-to-one with clients. This is my primary focus and has been since 2005.

 Until I have trained enough practitioners to make use of my approach, I will continue to limit my prices.
 The downside of a more social pricing structure is that demand always outweighs supply.
 I currently limit incoming clients to a maximum of 20 individuals per month.
 This is the only way that I am then able to channel enough energy into each individual, to offer follow-ups consultations in good time and to continue my own research projects.
 As of early 2017, the waiting list was around 8 weeks (although there are normally cancellation slots available for those who have already completed the Organic Acids test).

-– A standard follow-up consultation is 30 minutes long and costs £80 but, due to the less predictable nature of follow-ups, some appointments make take less or more time and will be charged accordingly.
-All appointments will be charged at £160 per hour or part thereof, rounded to the nearest 5 minute interval, eg a 20-minute follow-up will be charged at £53.33 and a 50-minute appointment will be charged at £120.
+Following the successful progress review, I will invite you to book follow-ups on an ‘as needed’ basis.
+Standard follow-up consultation are 30 minutes long and cost £90 but, due to the less predictable nature of follow-ups, some appointments make take less or more time and will be charged accordingly.
+All appointments will be charged at £180 per hour or part thereof, rounded to the nearest 5 minute interval (eg a 20-minute follow-up will be charged at £53.33 and a 50-minute appointment will be charged at £120).

 Before the consultation

 Before we conduct the initial consultation, I ask that all incoming clients complete two laboratory tests, the Genetic Panel (saliva test from 23andMe, £149) and the Organic Acids test (urine test from Great Plains lab, £195).
 These tests essential in giving us what we need to implement an action plan.

 As someone who sees what sort of change is made possible by this information, I find it difficult to understand why any practitioner would ever attempt to ‘go in blind’ (or why I ever tried to do the same myself!).
 Leave 50 markers untested and you have at least 50 potential reasons why a suggestion has backfired.
 Test these markers and we can avoid bad responses in the first place.